WashingtonYandun/WashingtonYandun/README.md

 # 👋 Hi, I’m @WashingtonYandun aka WMYM.

-- Learning one thing and write at least **200** lines of code everyday is my current goal and learn everything i can.
-And I i work every single day for that goal.
+- Learning one thing everything i can day by day is my current goal.
+And I am working every single moment for that goal.
-> I know its better cuality than cantity but is a good start

 <!---
 ```JavaScript